-KATRYN "TRYNKA" S. BLAKE (née Shineman), Executive Vice President and President, Vistaprint Business Unit
+KATRYN "TRYNKA" S. BLAKE (née Shineman), Executive Vice President and President, Vistaprint Business Unit (executive officer)

 Ms. Blake, age 40, has served as Executive Vice President and President, Vistaprint Business Unit since July 2014.
-Ms. Blake previously served as our Executive Vice President, Global Marketing from July 2012 to June 2014, Chief Customer Officer from June 2011 to June 2014, President of Vistaprint's North American business unit from November 2010 to June 2012, Chief Marketing Officer of Vistaprint's North American business unit from April 2008 to November 2010, and in a variety of marketing positions since joining Vistaprint in March 2004 as Director, Marketing.
-Before joining Vistaprint, she served as a director and senior manager for PreVision Marketing since 1996.
+Ms. Blake previously served as our Executive Vice President, Global Marketing from July 2012 to June 2014, Chief Customer Officer from June 2011 to June 2014, President of Vistaprint's North American business unit from November 2010 to June 2012, Chief Marketing Officer of Vistaprint's North American business unit from November 2010 to June 2012, Chief Marketing Officer of Vistaprint's North American business unit from April 2008 to November 2010, and in a variety of marketing positions since joining Cimpress in March 2004 as Director, Marketing.
+Before joining Cimpress, she served as a director and senior manager for PreVision Marketing since 1996.
 Ms. Blake holds a Bachelor of Arts in psychology from Cornell University and a Masters of Business Administration degree from Columbia Business School.
 Ms. Blake's term as a member of our Management Board will expire at our 2015 annual general meeting.

-DONALD R. NELSON, Executive Vice President and President, Orion Software and Manufacturing Platform
+DONALD R. NELSON, Executive Vice President and Chief Operating Officer (executive officer)

-Mr. Nelson, age 46, has served as our Executive Vice President and President, Orion Software and Manufacturing Platform since June 2014.
-Mr. Nelson previously served as our Executive Vice President, Capabilities from July 2012 to June 2014, Chief Information Officer from May 2008 to June 2014, and Senior Vice President of Capabilities Development from July 2006 to May 2008.
-Before joining Vistaprint, Mr. Nelson served as Chief Information Officer at Sapient, where he started in 1993 as a software engineer, then later as vice president before assuming the role of Chief Information Officer in 2001.
+Mr. Nelson, age 46, has served as our Executive Vice President since July 2012 and as Chief Operating Officer since November 2014.
+Mr. Nelson previously served as our President, Mass Customization Platform from June 2014 to November 2014, Executive Vice President, Capabilities from July 2012 to June 2014, Chief Information Officer from May 2008 to June 2014, and Senior Vice President of Capabilities Development from July 2006 to May 2008.
+Before joining Cimpress, Mr. Nelson served as Chief Information Officer at Sapient, where he started in 1993 as a software engineer, then later as vice president before assuming the role of Chief Information Officer in 2001.
 Mr. Nelson received a Bachelor of Science in Computer Science from Gordon College.
 Mr. Nelson's term as a member of our Management Board will expire at our 2015 annual general meeting.

-ERNST J. TEUNISSEN, Executive Vice President and Chief Financial Officer
+ERNST J. TEUNISSEN, Executive Vice President and Chief Financial Officer (executive officer)

 Mr. Teunissen, age 48, has served as our Executive Vice President and Chief Financial Officer since March 2011.
 From October 2009 through February 2011, Mr. Teunissen served as our Vice President of Strategy.
-Before joining Vistaprint, Mr. Teunissen was a founder and director of two corporate finance and management consulting firms: Manifold Partners from May 2007 through September 2009 and ThreeStone Ventures Limited from June 2003 through September 2009.
+Before joining Cimpress, Mr. Teunissen was a founder and director of two corporate finance and management consulting firms: Manifold Partners from May 2007 through September 2009 and ThreeStone Ventures Limited from June 2003 through September 2009.
 From August 1999 to February 2003, Mr. Teunissen served as an executive director in Morgan Stanley's Investment Banking Division in London.
 Mr. Teunissen holds a Master of Business Administration degree from the University of Oregon and a Bachelor of Business Administration from Nijenrode University, The Netherlands School of Business.
 Mr. Teunissen's term as a member of our Management Board will expire at our 2015 annual general meeting.